Lesson

 Next, ask kids to run in place at a steady pace for 15 seconds—not too fast, and not too slow.
 Explain that your body uses sugar for energy, and that eating some foods with sugar is okay.
 If your sugar intake is not too high or too low, your energy is steady.

 Help kids to understand that sugar gives you energy, but more sugar does not give you more energy, it’s the opposite!
-Just like when you ran really fast and really slow.
+Just like when you ran really fast then really slow.

 Get ready!
 We are going to learn all about sugar!